mayankramola88061-wq/linux-lab-mayank/report.md

 	9. Use rm moved.txt to delete the file.
 	10. Use cd .. to return to the parent directory and rmdir test to remove the empty directory.

-Output:
-(Screenshot showing terminal execution of commands and output.)

 Result:
 Successfully executed and verified the output of basic Linux commands for file and directory handling.
 Conclusion: